SaitoTech/saito-lite/docs/how_saito_works.md

 ## 1. PRUNING THE BLOCKCHAIN

 Saito divides the blockchain into "epochs" of roughly 100,000 blocks.
 If the latest block is 500,000, the current epoch streches from block 400,001 onwards.
-We are launching MAINNET with a fixed "epoch length" but it is hypothetically possible to have a dynamic one, where the "epoch length" increases to keep the cost of attack at some constant.

 Once a block falls out of the current epoch, its unspent transaction outputs (UTXO) are no longer spendable.
 Any UTXO from that block which contains enough tokens to pay a rebroadcasting fee must be re-included in the very next block.
 The rebroadcasting fee is twice the average fee per byte paid by new transactions over a smoothing period.